San Diego International Airport: Origins

-The US Army Air Corps took over the field in 1942, improving it to handle the heavy bombers being manufactured in the region.
-Two camps were established at the airport during World War II and were named Camp Consair and Camp Sahara.
-This transformation, including an 8750 ft runway, made the airport "jet-ready" long before jet airliners came into service.
-The May 1952 C&GS chart shows an 8,700-ft runway 9 and a 4,500-ft runway 13.
+The United States Army Air Corps took control of the field in 1942 and expanded it to accommodate heavy bombers manufactured in the region.
+Two cantonment areas, Camp Consair and Camp Sahara, were established at the airport during World War II.
+Improvements included construction of an 8750 ft runway capable of accommodating large aircraft before jet airliners entered airline service.
+A May 1952 chart shows an 8,700-foot runway 9 and a 4,500-foot runway 13.

 Jet age

 Pacific Southwest Airlines (PSA) established its headquarters in San Diego and started service at Lindbergh Field in 1949.
 The April 1957 Official Airline Guide shows 42 departures per day: 14 American, 13 United, 6 Western, 6 Bonanza, and 3 PSA (5 PSA on Friday and Sunday).
 American had a nonstop flight to Dallas and one to El Paso; aside from that, nonstop flights did not reach beyond California and Arizona.
 The first scheduled flights using jets at Lindbergh Field were in September 1960: American Airlines Boeing 720s to Phoenix and United Airlines 720s to San Francisco.
 Nonstop flights to Chicago started in 1962 and to New York in 1967.

 The airport was built and operated by the City of San Diego through the sale of municipal bonds to be repaid by airport users.
 In 1962 it was transferred to the San Diego Unified Port District by a state law.
-The original terminal was on the north side of the airport; the current Terminal 1 opened on the south side of the airport on March 5, 1967.
+The original terminal was on the north side of the airport; the former Terminal 1 opened on the south side of the airport on March 5, 1967.
 Originally Terminal 1 was only 1 story tall and had no jet bridges, however between 1981 and 1983 Terminal 1 East was given a second floor and jet bridges, and the same was done with Terminal 1 West between 1989 and 1991.
 Terminal 2 also originally opened on July 11, 1979.
 These terminals were designed by Paderewski Dean & Associates.